xmlx-io/_xml-book-page/_sources/book/preface/glossary.md

 (text:preface:glossary)=
 # Glossary #

-A glossary of terms commonly used throughout the *eXplainable Machine Learning* book.
+A glossary of terms used throughout the *eXplainable Machine Learning* book.

 ```{glossary}
 AI